eyakubovich/eyakubovich.github.io/_posts/2018-11-08-google-cpp-style-guide-is-no-good.md

 I want to stress the importance of good notation, especially infix operators.
 The math notation we all know is a rather modern invention.
-For example, consider that in 628 AD, Brahmagupta, an Indian mathematician, gave the first explicit solution of the quadratic equation ax^2 + bx = c as follows: "To the absolute number multiplied by four times the [coefficient of the] square, add the square of the [coefficient of the] middle term; the square root of the same, less the [coefficient of the] middle term, being divided by twice the [coefficient of the] square is the value.
+For example, consider that in 628 AD, Brahmagupta, an Indian mathematician, gave the first explicit solution of the quadratic equation ax^2 + bx = c as follows: "To the absolute number multiplied by four times the [coefficient of the] square, add the square of the [coefficient of the] middle term; the square root of the same, less the [coefficient of the] middle term, being divided by twice the [coefficient of the] square is the value."
 Compare this to the quadratic formula written the way you learned it in school.

 Mathematicians, physicists, etc usually have the luxury of inventing new symbols or selecting from a wide range of available glyphs to denote operators.